serverless/serverless/docs/guides/upgrade.md

 ### Replace captureError()

-The `captureError` method for capturing errors is now available on the `serverlessSdk` object.
+The `captureError` method for capturing errors in Dashboard SDK is available as a drop-in replacement in the Serverless SDK.

 ```javascript
 // Replace this